Tigers draft Arizona State slugger Torkelson with No. 1 pick - WHIZ News

-The baseball-bashing Torkelson was long considered the favorite to go first overall.
-The surprise came when he was announced as a third baseman by Commissioner Rob Manfred, rather than a first baseman.
+While Torkelson was long considered the favorite to go first overall, the surprise came when he was announced as a third baseman by Commissioner Rob Manfred, rather than a first baseman.

 Detroit plans to move Torkelson to the hot corner from first base, where he played in college.

+Arkansas outfielder Heston Kjerstad went No. 2 overall to Baltimore, which took Oregon State catcher Adley Rutschman with the top pick a year ago.

-After having the majors’ worst record last season, Detroit opened the draft for the second time in three years.
+After having the worst record in the majors last season, Detroit opened the draft for the second time in three years.
 The Tigers took Auburn right-hander Casey Mize in 2018, and now they’ve got a powerful bat that could anchor their lineup for years to come to go along with an arm they hope is a future ace.

-Manfred announced the first-round selections, as he has done since taking over for Bud Selig in 2015.
-Manfred also addressed racial injustice and the recent protests that have taken place all around the country and the world.
-All 30 team representatives, operating remotely, held up signs at the beginning of the broadcast that read: “Black Lives Matter.
-United For Change.”

 With power to all fields and a great eye at the plate, the 6-foot-1, 220-pound Torkelson established himself as college baseball’s top slugger after going undrafted out of high school.
-He hit 54 home runs at Arizona State, finishing two shy of the school record set by Bob Horner — who went No. 1 overall in 1978.
+He hit 54 home runs at Arizona State, two shy of the school record set by Bob Horner — who was drafted No. 1 overall in 1978.

 Torkelson likely would have obliterated that mark if his college season hadn’t been canceled after just 17 games because of the pandemic.
 The Petaluma, California, native hit .340 with six homers and 11 RBIs this year.